scottvr/pbngen/README.md

     python extract_pbngen_meta.py your_output_file.svg
     ```

-The script will then print out all the PBNgen-specific key-value metadata pairs it discovers within the specified file, giving you a quick and easy way to verify or recall the generation parameters.
+The script will then print out all the PbNgen-specific key-value metadata pairs it discovers within the specified file, giving you a quick and easy way to verify or recall the generation parameters.
 -----

 ## Tips for Best Results